eric-blake/Connect-4/README.md

 ## Technologies Used

 ### Coding languages used
-The only coding laugauge used in this project was Python3.
+The only coding language used in this project was Python3.

 ### External resources:
 * Microsoft Visio was used for the Flowchart.
 * Heroku: Heroku is used to deploy the programme in the form of an app.
 This is supported by the Code Institute template that allows a python terminal to be run using a web page.
-* Codeanywhere was used as the IDE to code the website.
+* Code Anywhere was used as the IDE to code the website.
 * Code Institute template - To run the game in the terminal using Heroku.

 ### Libraries Used
 (random) was used to generate column number for the computers move.
-(time) was used to puase between player move and computer move.
+(time) was used to pause between player move and computer move.
-(sys) wasused for the print slow function.
+(sys) was used for the print slow function.
 (os) was used for the clear function.